siakaramalegos/responsive-images/index.md

      alt="cute random kitten" />
 ```

+- States a set of images and the natural size of each image <!-- .element: class="fragment fade-in-then-semi-out" -->
+- Browser assumes a display width of 100vw <!-- .element: class="fragment fade-in-then-semi-out" -->
+- Files are candidates, not commands. <!-- .element: class="fragment fade-in-then-semi-out" -->

 Note: `srcset` is an attribute for `<img>`.
 Width is in pixels even though is says `w`.
 Format is filename, space, actual image width in pixels.
 Alternatively, use x-descriptors.

 ---

 ## `sizes`

-- Communicates display width for a set of media conditions
-- **Order matters!
-First match is used.**
-- Leave out the media condition for the last one (default for no match)
-- Add analogous CSS

 ```html
 <img src="https://placekitten.com/300/200"